wp-plugins/cleverwise-redirect-it/readme.txt

 = Won't the redirect file be huge? =

-It is doubtful.
+Very doubtful.
 It is hard to say for sure the exact length due to various link sizes.
 However lets assume for a moment a link size of 150 characters (which is pretty long - see next question), and a link title of 25 characters.
 One million redirects would be around 167MB.
 At this point you would need a dedicated server or VPS with a lot of memory like gigs, so 167MB is nothing.
 For more realistic numbers 5,000 links is around 855KB, which for caching is small, and 100 links is around 17KB.
 To give you a comparison Wordpress version 3.8.1 is around 17MB or 17,000KB.

 = What does a 150 character link look like? =